 Future of Iranica

-In the shadow of the two lawsuits and as a result of the bad blood between the board of the EIF and Columbia University, it is not clear what will be the prospect for future cooperation between EIF and the Yarshater Center at Columbia.
+In the shadow of the two lawsuits and damaged relationship between the EIF’s board and Columbia University, the prospect for future cooperation between the EIF and the Yarshater Center is unclear.

-Based on the 2018 EIF annual report, its assets are about 20 million dollars.
-If the EIF decides not to contribute to the Yarshater center, what would happen to these funds?
+Based on the 2018 EIF Annual Report, its assets amount to about 20 million USD.
+If the EIF decides to stop financially contributing to the Yarshater Center, what will happen to these funds?

-Ramine Rouhani told Zamaneh that, while he does not rule out the possibility of future cooperation between EIF and the center, he believes that it is highly unlikely.
-According to Rouhani:
+Ramine Rouhani told Zamaneh that, whilst he does not rule out the possibility of future cooperation between EIF and the Yarshater Center entirely, he believes that it is highly unlikely.

 “Regarding its work for distribution and development of Iranica, [the foundation] will work with research institutions and universities,” Rouhani said.
 Rouhani also claims that in recent years Columbia University has been falling behind in the field of Iranian studies when compared to other leading universities in North America and Europe.
 He mentioned the University of Toronto, University of Maryland, Princeton University, and Yale University as examples of institutions with stronger Iranian studies programs than Columbia University.